|

 Diffusion coefficient (d): is a measure of the uniformity of the scattered sound.
 The purpose of this coefficient is to enable comparisons between diffusers at the design stage.
 For a detailed definition and measurement procedure see the standard document (AES-4id-2001, JAES 49(3), 149-165, 2001).
 This coefficient is not to be used in CATT-Acoustic (even if this is the name used in v7 that preceded the ISO/AES work).

 Scattering coefficient (s): is a measure of the total amount of scattered sound - for random incidence - in relation to specular sound.
 The purpose of this coefficient is for use within CP software such as discussed in these papers.
 Fore a detailed definition and measurement procedure see (ISO/CD 17497:2000, "Acoustics - Measurement of the random-incidence scattering coefficient of surfaces").
 This coefficient can be used in CATT-Acoustic.
+Note however some similar software have a very different modeling of scattering so the same values can the no be used.

 For an overview of both coefficients and how they relate to eachother see: